b6d/lima/docs/fields.rst

             return val

 .. note::

-    If - depending on demand and developer time - lima ever gets deserialization support, sensible validation of incoming data would be a key component of this feature.

     If you need full-featured validation of your existing data at marshalling time, have a look at `marshmallow <http://marshmallow.readthedocs.org>`_.